JamesTammila/JamesTammila/README.md

 ### DewDrop (Pinnit v2)
 > 🔴 **Inactive**

-Description: The second version of Pinnit, rebranded to Jumbl and rewritten in Flutter.
+Description: The second version of Pinnit, rebranded to DewDrop and rewritten in Flutter.

 Preview Demo: